 One legend says butteries were first created for fishermen sailing from Aberdeen harbour.
 This is because they needed a food source which wouldn’t get stale during the weeks they were out at sea.
 The high-fat content also provided a valuable energy source.

-No sweet tooth list would be complete without mentioning the king of unhealthy snacks; the deep-fried Mars bar.
-This infamous treat was created in chip shops in Stonehaven, Scotland as a novelty item.
+No sweet tooth Scottish food list would be complete without mentioning the king of unhealthy snacks; the deep-fried Mars bar.
+This infamous treat was created in chip shops in the Scottish town of Stonehaven as a novelty item.
 You simply cook a normal Mars bar in the batter commonly used for deep-frying fish.

 However, after being picked up by various mass media, its popularity has skyrocketed.
 You can now buy it in many chip shops in the UK and abroad as well as in some restaurants.